Municipal Annexe

 The Municipal Annexe, 68 Dale Street, Liverpool is next to the Municipal Buildings, Liverpool, the former administrative headquarters of Liverpool City Council.

 History

 It was built in 1883 to a design by F & G Holme as the base for the Conservative Club.

-It was later acquired by the City Council and housed the education department but was sold in the late 1990s.
+It was later acquired by the City Council and housed the education department and several rooms used for Council Committee meetings, but was sold in the late 1990s.
 It was intended that the building would be linked with two other properties on St Thomas Street and turned into Liverpool's first 5-star hotel, known as the Layla.
-Initially planned for opening in 2006, the project was delayed and the investors, Illiad, sold their shares in the development to a Dubai based consortium in July 2012.
+Initially planned for opening in 2006, the project was delayed and the investors, Illiad, sold their shares in the development to a Dubai-based consortium in July 2012.

 The new 87-room hotel opened in October 2015 branded as a DoubleTree by Hilton.

 Architecture

 The building is three storeys tall with a basement and an attic and is built from stone with a slate mansard roof.
 The exterior is partially surrounded with balustrades and there is a balcony on the first floor of the building.